wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.7.3 =
+* Adding some simple styling to error messages to make them a bit more presentable.
+* Updating listing branding to use the new API fields.
+* Fixing bug causing error to display in admin when API is not available.
+* Fixing bug resulting in bad request Ajax request.
+* Removing inappropriate output (probably left over from some debugging), causing "headers set" error.

 = 1.7.2 =
 * Fixed "badData" bug.
 An error when re-authenticating an expired token which was still held as a valid transient.